timotholt/net40k/backend/database/database-readme.txt

-I got the idea for this modular database engine when I was in class wanting to build this game server, but not knowing enough about MongoDb to make the server work.
+I got the idea for this database adapter when I was in class wanting to build this game server, but not knowing enough about MongoDb to make the server work.